sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * Open the UI page in your browser: [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/)
 * Log in with your `demo` username and password.
   * Your username is **demouvaXY**, replace `XY` with the number assigned to you.
-  * You will receive the password by the workshop organizers.
+  * You will receive the password from the workshop organizers.

 > **NOTE:**
 >